Skip navigation

 Why the Test is Performed

 You may need this test if you have signs of heart failure.
 Symptoms include shortness of breath and swelling of your legs or abdomen.
-The test helps make sure the problems are due to your heart and not your lungs, kidneys, or liver.
+The test helps make sure your symptoms are due to your heart and not your lungs, kidneys, or liver.

 It is unclear if repeated BNP tests are helpful in guiding treatment in those already diagnosed with heart failure.